The Ultimate Handbook for Managing a Rental Property in Bali

 Licenses

 Acquiring the Homestay License or the Pondok Wisata License is integral for investing in and developing a homestay.
-The license explicitly allows the operation of a villa for vacation rentals and applies to properties with between 3 to 5 rooms.
+The license explicitly allows the operation of a villa for vacation rentals and applies to properties with between 3 and 5 rooms.

 In order to operate a building with more than five rooms, it is necessary to obtain either a Hotel License or a Melati License, which entails fulfilling several requirements.